INTO-CPS-Association/plant-controller/docs/pt/controller_1/assembly/ASSEMBLE.md

 1. Click this [link](https://dtl-server-2.st.lab.au.dk:8086) and login using your credentials.

-1. After login in, click on "View more" on the "Get Started" page.
-This should take you to the "Load Data" page.
+1. After login in, click on _View more_ on the _Get Started_ page.
+This should take you to the _Load Data_ page.

-1. Click on "Buckets" the menu bar and click on the "Create Bucket" button.
+1. Click on _Buckets_ in the menu bar and click on the _Create Bucket_ button.
 Give the bucket a meaningful name.

 1. Next create the API token used to read and write to the bucket just created.
-Click on "API Tokens"in the menu bar and click on the "Create API Token" button and choose "Costum API Token".
+Click on _API Tokens_ in the menu bar and click on the _Create API Token_ button and choose _Costum API Token_.

 1. Then selct the bucket you just created and select the "Read/Write" permission.
 This will create a token that can be used to read and write to the bucket.

-1. Copy the token and then replace `xxxx`and `name-of-bucket` in the `green_house_1.py` script with the token and name of bucket you just created:
+1. Copy the token and then replace `xxxx`and `name-of-bucket` in the `controller-1.py` script with the token and name of bucket you just created:
 ```python
 org = "your-organization-name"
 url = "https://influxdb.example.com"